 Creativity Inc. is fantastic!
-Not only because of it’s business lessons, but because it weaves it into an exciting story of entrepreneurship and innovation.
-It also give us some insight into the softer side of Steve Jobs.
+Not only because of its business lessons but because it weaves it into an exciting story of entrepreneurship and innovation.
+It also gives us some insight into the softer side of Steve Jobs.
 Jobs really valued the brilliance of Pixar Inc. and as he aged he became a wise and empathetic leader.
-It was nice to see the mature and wiser side of Jobs portrayed in this book.
+It was nice to see the more mature and wiser side of Jobs portrayed in this book.

 I couldn’t put the book down.
 It took me 2 days to read only because I was furiously writing notes and quotes every chance I got.
 More importantly, I couldn’t wait to get back to the office to start implementing what I learned.